calaldees/teachingWorkshops/teacherTraining/_rss_and_wiki_notes.md

     * Web visible
         * Individual articles are linkable
             * No more forwarding of the massive email chain - links to individual items
+* to provide external communications
+    * Bullitens
+    * Mentor facing
+    * Blackboard is an internal tool and not accessible to mentors/school

 Example